 Need Glove Design Help?

-When we begin a new glove design project, our goal is to make a top quality glove that looks and feels good, performs as promised, and offers good value to your customer.
+When we begin a new glove design project, our goal is to help you make a top quality glove that looks and feels good, performs as promised, and offers good value to your customer.

-There are many design choices when it comes to maximizing glove performance, we are also here to help.
+But since there are many design choices when it comes to maximizing glove performance, we are also here to help.

-If you need help re-evaluating your line on these important performance dimensions, or have any other concerns when manufacturing gloves, we’re a phone call away.
+If you have any other concerns when manufacturing gloves, we’re a phone call away.
 To talk to a glove expert, click one of the links below.